mesbrj/book-looker-realm/README.md

 - Preauth mechanism using JWT or OTP mechanism to request TGT and Service-Tickets.
 - SASL support and more.

 **kerby-instruments**: https://github.com/mesb/kerby-instruments
 - Java spring boot REST API for Apache Kerby.
-- Remote Kerberos administration, instrumentation, metrics and telemetry.
+- Remote Kerberos administration, management, instrumentation, metrics and telemetry.
+- Fundamental key operations in kerberos authentication delegation.
+[Apache Kerby](https://directory.apache.org/kerby/) doesn't have features of [Kerberos Constrained Delegation, like Active Directory has](https://learn.microsoft.com/en-us/windows-server/security/kerberos/kerberos-constrained-delegation-overview).
+We need use the alternative mechanisms of kerby and his API to do the delegation properly.

 **Ory ecosystem:**
 >